Precision-Disease-Modeling-Lab/Covid19-Computational-Model/README.md

 # Age separation dramatically reduces COVID-19 mortality rate in a computational model of a large population

-This is a repository which include the source code for the paper 'Age separation dramatically reduces COVID-19 mortality rate in a computational model of a large population'.
+This is a repository which include the source code for the paper <a hfer='https://royalsocietypublishing.org/doi/10.1098/rsob.200213'>'Age separation dramatically reduces COVID-19 mortality rate in a computational model of a large population'</a>.